Why We Love Our Italian Maremma Sheepdogs!

-The puppies also start eating top quality puppy food - Taste of the Wild Puppy formula or Victor Grain Free Puppy food and goats milk at one month old.
+The puppies also start eating top quality puppy food - Taste of the Wild Puppy formula or Victor Grain Free Puppy food and goats milk and eggs at one month old.

 Puppies get their shots at 6, 9, and 12 weeks and rabies at 12 weeks.
 They are ready to leave here at 8 to 12 weeks of age so they will have had their first shots and second shots if needed.